 I’m always looking for recipes that fit the season.
 Rainy, cold weather needs warm comfort foods like soups and crockpot meals.
 Summers need grilling recipes and recipes that use fresh fruits that are ripe in the summer months.

-For this recipe, I always start with grilling the peaches.
+I always start with grilling the peaches.
 That way, they can cool as you prepare the other ingredients.
 Preheat the grill to medium-high heat (the temperature will vary based on your grill).
 Start by cutting the peaches in half and removing the pits.
 Brush a little oil on the cut side of the peaches.
 Put the cut side down on the grill.
 Grill the peaches for 4 to 5 minutes or longer (again, it will depend on your grill).
 Rotate the peaches a quarter turn halfway through the grilling.
 You want the peaches to begin to char (blacken slightly).
 Remove them from the grill and set them aside to cool.

 While the peaches are cooling, begin preparing the salsa.
-Mix together the chopped cilantro, chopped red onion, diced jalapeno, lime juice, and salt.
+Mix the chopped cilantro, red onion, diced jalapeno, lime juice, and salt.
 Stir to combine.
 Chop the cooled peaches and gently stir them into the salsa.
 Place the salsa in the refrigerator until you are ready to serve it with the chicken.

 When grilling chicken, I always use thighs.
 Thighs are juicier than chicken breasts, and you are less likely to end up with dry chicken.
 The chicken is seasoned on both sides with a mixture of salt, chipotle seasoning, and garlic powder.
 Then I grill the chicken for 4-5 minutes on each side.
 Your grill temperature and cooking time will vary based on your grill and the thickness of the chicken.
 When grilling chicken, I ALWAYS use a meat thermometer to check if it is done.
 You do NOT want to eat undercooked chicken.
 Your chicken is done when the internal temperature reaches 165°F.

 This is a recipe that I think is enhanced by grilling the chicken, so I highly recommend it!
-However, I realize that sometimes grilling isn’t practical or possible, so I’ll provide stovetop instructions below so no one misses out on this amazing recipe.
+However, I realize that sometimes grilling isn’t practical or possible, so I’ll provide stovetop instructions below so no one misses out on this fantastic recipe.

 On the stovetop, season the same way you would for grilling.
 Heat your pan and 1 tablespoon of oil on the stove over medium-high heat.
 Place chicken in the pan and cook undisturbed for 5 to 7 minutes.
 Flip and continue cooking for another 7 minutes or until the internal temperature reaches 165°F. Cooking time will always depend on the thickness of the chicken you are using.